 You can find your county report card in a Tableau format which allows you to easily compare to like size counties.

-You can also find PDFs of the county report cards from our county report card webpage using our clickable county map or county list.
+You can also find PDFs of the county report cards from our homeless system performance webpage using our clickable county map or county list.
 Each county report card is viewable in PDF format, allowing you to easily attach the results to an email or print.

 For detailed information about these measures, refer to HUD’s System Performance Measures Videos: Length of Time Persons Remain Homeless, The Extent to Which Persons who Exit Homelessness Return to Homelessness,Successful Placement from Street Outreach and Successful Placement in Retention of Permanent Housing